Resources for Recovery

 HTM Working Papers

 The Humiliation-Threat Model (HTM) is a behavioral framework developed by NAARC to explain patterns of coercive control that existing clinical and institutional models fail to adequately account for.
-These working papers are structured research documents intended to be tested, refined, and challenged through further research and applied case analysis.

 Research & Academic Articles